 Family and household composition.
-In addition to growing racial, ethnic and social diversity, U.S. and Arizona families are becoming more diverse in terms of family structure.^{22,23,24,25} Understanding the makeup of families in a region can help better prepare child care, school and agency staff to engage with families in ways that support positive interactions both within families and with staff to enhance each child's early learning and development.26
+In addition to growing racial, ethnic and social diversity, U.S. and Arizona families are becoming more diverse in terms of family structure.
+32,33,34,35 Understanding the makeup of families in a region can help better prepare child care, school and agency staff to engage with families in ways that support positive interactions both within families and with staff to enhance each child's early learning and development.
+36

-Multi-generational households, particularly those where grandparents live in the home with the child and parents, are common in some communities and cultures and can provide financial and social benefits.27 The proportion of young children living in a grandparent's household in all Arizona reservations combined (40%) is more than double that of the state rate (14%).28 It is important to note that these households may be multigenerational-i.e., the grandparent and the child's parent may live in the same household.iii However, parents are not always in the picture in these homes.
-Care of children by someone other than their parents, such as relatives or close friends, is known as kinship care and is increasingly common.29 Children living in kinship care can also arrive in those situations for a variety of reasons, including a parent's absence for work or military service, chronic illness, drug abuse, or incarceration, or due to abuse, neglect, or homelessness.
-Understanding who is caring for children can help in identifying and creating specific supports for these families.
-Children in kinship care often face special needs as a result of trauma, and therefore these families often require additional support and assistance to help children adjust and provide the best possible home environment.30 A child's risk of living in poverty is also higher for those living with grandparents, adding to the family stress.31 These families are likely to require access to information on resources, support services, benefits, and policies available to aid in their caregiving role.32 Though it varies from one Native community to another, extended, multigenerational families, and kinship care are common in Native communities.^{33,34} The strengths associated with this family structure-mutual help and respect-can provide members of these families with a network of support which can be very valuable when dealing with socio-economic hardships.35 Grandparents are often central to these multigenerational households, in many cases sharing and strengthening Native language, history, and culture.^{36, 37}
+Multi-generational households, particularly those where grandparents live in the home with the child and parents, are common in some communities and cultures and can provide financial and social benefits.37 The proportion of young children living in a grandparent's household in all Arizona reservations combined (40%) is more than double that of the state rate (14%).38 It is important to note that these households may be multigenerational-i.e., the grandparent and the child's parent may live in the same household.^v However, parents are not always in the picture in these homes.
+Care of children by someone other than their parents, such as relatives or close friends, is known as kinship care and is increasingly common.39 Children living in kinship care can also arrive in those situations for a variety of reasons, including a parent's absence for work or military service, chronic illness, drug abuse, or incarceration, or due to abuse, neglect, or homelessness.
+Understanding who is caring for children can help in identifying and creating v Note that there is difference between families/sub-families and householders in Census data.
+For example, a child living with their single mother in their grandparent's married household would be counted as living with a single parent in the living arrangements but as living in a married couple household in the composition of households table.
+That is, the living arrangements figure looks at the presence of a child's parents within the household (whether or not the parent is the householder).

+specific supports for these families.
+Children in kinship care often face special needs as a result of trauma, and therefore these families often require additional support and assistance to help children adjust and provide the best possible home environment.
+A child's risk of living in poverty is also higher for those living with grandparents, adding to the family stress.
+These families are likely to require access to information on resources, support services, benefits, and policies available to aid in their caregiving role.
+Though it varies from one Native community to another, extended, multigenerational families, and kinship care are common in Native communities.
+The strengths associated with this family structure-mutual help and respect-can provide members of these families with a network of support which can be very valuable when dealing with socio-economic hardships.
+Grandparents are often central to these multigenerational households, in many cases sharing and strengthening Native language, history, and culture.
+In these multigenerations are communities.